nicholashanson/automata/README.md

 # Game of Life

-Simulates Conway's Game of Life in various formats.
+Simulates Cellular Automata, including Conway's Game of Life, in various formats.

+### Tests

+To build the tests:

+'''
+build.bat --test
+'''
+And run with:

+'''
+ca_test
+'''

 ### Compilation